Tea Unsweetened (1 Mug (8 Fl Oz)) and Egg Omelet (1 Large)

 How to consume egg omelet, tea unsweetened without glucose spikes

-Consider incorporating vegetables like spinach, bell peppers, or mushrooms into your omelet.
-These vegetables can help slow down the absorption of glucose.
+Add fiber-rich vegetables like spinach, bell peppers, or tomatoes to your egg omelet.
+This can help slow down digestion and moderate blood sugar levels.

 Include Healthy Fats